On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement

 What is required is to decompose representations of $G$ into those of $H$.
-Going one step further using character decomposition, it will even be possible to resolve coset models, for which no results exist at present.
+Going one step further using character decompositions, it will even be possible to resolve coset models, for which no results exist at present.
 Such coset models appear in higher spin holography \cite{gaberdiel2011ads,gaberdiel2013minimal,Zhao:2022wnp}, as well as in exactly solvable top-down models of AdS$_3$/CFT$_2$ \cite{eberhardt2020deriving}.
 Therefore our approach applies to a large number of CFTs, and does so to all orders in the UV cutoff.

 Third, One of the abelian symmetry groups considered in this work is the group $\mathbb{R}$, which is non-compact.
 The results discussed in Sec.\,\ref{sec:NewSR} provide a first entanglement resolution with respect to a non-compact, albeit simple, symmetry.
 Along this line, it would be interesting to consider the resolution of entanglement in presence of non-abelian, non-compact groups.
 A promising candidate for this purpose is $SL(2,\mathbb{R})$, whose irreducible representations, crucial for applying the BCFT approach, are known \cite{Maldacena:2000hw}.